 Making a data management plan and organizing your data from the beginning of your project will save you enormous time, money and energy.
-Many funding agencies are requiring submission of data management plans with grant applications and annual reports.
+Many funding agencies require submission of data management or data sharing plans with grant applications and annual reports.

 A Data Management Plan (DMP) details how data will be identifiable, accessible and documented for deposit, sharing and reuse.
 Organizing your data is not simply naming files and folders so that only you and/or your research team understand their content.
 Organizing your data means putting standards and guidelines into action that will satisfy funder requirements, allow for future data sharing, document detailed metadata for better data discovery and illumination, and develop codebooks/data dictionaries to ensure the value and accessibility of your research long after your project is complete.